Bex-Lightowlers/Summative-1/README.md

 ## What you will need
 You will need access to a computer with Python installed.

+To install Python follow the following links -
+- Windows: Download from python.org
+- macOS: Download from python.org

 ## How to play
 - Run the game in the terminal by clicking this button.
 - Answer the math question.